from sympy import *

 26.3 Symbolic solution

 The symbolic solution takes a long time, 2 hours, on my laptop (i3-8130U CPU @ 2.20GHz), so I commended the code.
-Going to write some code to save off the results to a pickle file.
+A symbolic solution can be obtained running this notebook in Google’s Colab, see Appendix C.

 #U_sym = solve(equ,X)